Our objectives

 Reserves accounts

 Reserves accounts are sterling-denominated instant access accounts offered to eligible financial firms that are held in our Real-Time Gross Settlement (RTGS) system.
-There is currently no maximum or minimum balance for most types of participants.footnote [2]
+There is currently no maximum or minimum balance for most types of participant.footnote [2]

 Reserves accounts are a vital tool for implementing monetary policy since we remunerate reserves balances at Bank Rate, which is set by our Monetary Policy Committee (MPC) eight times a year (roughly every six weeks).

-Bank Rate has historically been positive, but could also be zero or negative.
+Bank Rate has historically been positive but could also be zero or negative.
 Under a negative Bank Rate, the Bank could also choose to apply more than one rate to reserves balances, in a system called tiered remuneration.
 More information on the operational arrangements for negative rates can be found in our SMF Operating Procedures.

-Setting Bank Rate helps meet our inflation target.
+Setting Bank Rate helps us meet our inflation target.
 Additionally, firms that are subject to prudential liquidity requirements can count reserves balances as High Quality Liquid Assets (HQLA).
 Read more about regulatory requirements.

 Reserves accounts can also be used for settlement of payment flows in certain payment systems that settle through the Bank’s RTGS system.
-Balances held in this account can be used as a source of intraday liquidity by settlement banks.
+Balances held in this account can be used as a source of intra-day liquidity by settlement banks.

 For certain firms which are not eligible for reserves accounts, we can instead offer standalone settlement accounts, to enable direct participation in payments systems that use our settlement services.
 More information on settlement accounts is available in our Settlement Account Policy.